Help us improve your experience.

 • Guaranteed rate

-Traffic control profiles can be attached at physical interface and logical interface level.
-Scheduling and queuing characteristics can be defined for the scheduler node using the shaping-rate and guaranteed-rate.
+You attach traffic control profiles at the physical interface, logical interface set, and logical interface level.
+You define scheduling and shaping characteristics for the scheduler node using shaping-rate and guaranteed-rate.
 The following is a sample traffic control profile configuration:

 Schedulers